 In March 2020, COVID-19 was declared a "pandemic" by the Word Health Organization.
 The global spread of COVID-19 has had an adverse impact on global business and economic activity, creating significant volatility and uncertainty in the capital markets and significant disruption to the local operations of markets in which DDM operates.
-Our core markets have been particularly impacted by the direct impact of the COVID-19 pandemic as well as by local government policies to reduce infection rates, including, for example, restricting bailiff services for debt enforcement and the partial closure of courts and legal systems, resulting in delays of case settlements.
-In addition, the COVID-19 pandemic has limited the freedom of movement, which has negatively impacted tourism and thereby the economies of our markets particularly in Croatia and Greece, reducing consumer spending which may negatively impact DDM revenues and profitability.
+Our core markets have been particularly impacted by the direct impact of the COVID-19 pandemic as well as by local government policies including, for example, debt moratoriums.
+In addition, the COVID-19 pandemic continued to limited the freedom of movement, which negatively impacted tourism and thereby the economies of our markets particularly in Croatia, reducing consumer spending which may negatively impact DDM revenues and profitability.